State-of-the-art Embeddings with Video-free Segmentation of the Source VoxCeleb Data: Proposed method

+Following a multi-instance learning strategy \cite{DIETTERICH199731}, our embedding extractor is trained employing a \textit{bag} of segments $\mathcal{S}_c^{(i)}$ from each recording, as defined in the above section.
+Each segment is processed independently to extract individual embeddings during the feed-forward step.
+The similarity $o_{c,j}^{(i)}$ between the length-normalized $c$th embedding and the $j$th speaker prototype is computed using the dot product.
+The $j$th speaker prototype $\mathbf{h}_{j}$ is retrieved from the linear layer of the speaker classification head, defined as $\mathbf{H} = [\mathbf{h}_{1}, \mathbf{h}_{2}, \ldots, \mathbf{h}_{J}]$.
+Considering all clusters, we can collectively represent segment-level similarities as $\phi_j^{(i)} = \{ o_{c,j}^{(i)}\}_{c=1}^{C^{(i)}}$.

-To obtain recording-level similarities, we aggregate segment-level similarities.
-We explored the use of max-pooling, which focuses on the segment with the highest similarity while excluding the others.
-Considering that when employing max-pooling, gradients are propagated only through the highest-similarity segment, it might be hard to train in the warm-up phase.
-Therefore, we also considered its soft version, log-sum-exp (LSE) function, which is smoothed by a temperature parameter $\tau$.
-These recording-level similarities range between $[-1, 1]$, making the Additive Angular Margin (AAM) \cite{aam_loss} loss applicable.
+To obtain recording-level similarities $\{ l^{(i)}_j \}_{j =1}^{J}$, we aggregate the segment-level similarities from all segments within the same recording.
+While average pooling could be used for this purpose, it will cause all segments from the same recording to converge towards the prototype, potentially reducing discriminative power.
+Instead, we use max pooling as aggregating function, which considers only the segment with the highest similarity score and ignores the others.
+However, because gradients are propagated only through the most similar segment, it might be hard to train effectively during the warm-up phase.
+To address this, we also considered its soft version, the log-sum-exp (LSE) function, which is smoothed by a temperature parameter $\tau>0$ as follows:

-In the second stage, the segments used for fully-supervised training are selected by the first-stage embedding extractor.
-We feed-forward all segments obtained from the diarization algorithm, where a segment is associated with the target celebrity if, and only if, the network classifies it as such.
+These recording-level similarities are referred to as logits, since they are the values passed to the SoftMax function.
+Their values range between $[-1, 1]$, making the Additive Angular Margin (AAM) \cite{aam_loss} loss applicable.